abdullahmortada/DEBI-Competition2023/README1.txt

-To run the simulation, place the package folder in your catkin_ws/src directory and catkin_make it.
+Place the unzipped package in catkin_ws/src directory and catkin_make it.
+Two methods to run the simulation:
+  1)Premade .launch file:
+  just run:

+      roslaunch turt_the_sisyphus turt_the_sisyphus.launch

+  2) run the separate nodes:
   Run:

       roslaunch turt_gazebo_test debi_map.launch

   This launches the gazebo simulation.
 Unpause it, then:

       rosrun turt_the_sisyphus movement.py

-This starts the movement node.
   Finally to run the publisher node run:

       rosrun turt_the_sisyphus pub.py